ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :type file_name: string
   :param verbose: If ``True``, will log information about the file, the system this was trained on, and which features to make sure to feed in at prediction time.
   :type verbose: Boolean
   :rtype: the name of the file the trained ml_predictor is saved to.
+This function will serialize the trained pipeline to disk, so that you can then load it into a production environment and use it to make predictions.
+The serialized file will likely be several hundred KB or several MB, depending on number of columns in training data and parameters used.